pmusolino/nora/README.md

 <b> - To Be Published- </b>

-## Downlaod the Project and compile it on your machine
+## Download the Project and compile it on your machine
 All you need is an Access Token from Instagram.
 I think it was this answer that I used to get it: https://stackoverflow.com/questions/16496511/how-to-get-an-instagram-access-token